Chloe Seungeun Han

 After moving to the Moreton Bay Region in 2018, Laura’s interest in choir singing was reignited when she joined a local community choir.
 Seeking a more challenging venture, Laura joined with other classical choir enthusiasts and helped to form the Bel Canto Singers.

-In her ‘regular’ job, Laura is a successful businesswoman as managing director of a large independent real estate company and is highly regarded throughout the industry as an innovative and respected leader.
+In her ‘regular’ job, Laura owns and runs a large real estate company and is highly regarded throughout the industry as an innovative and respected leader.

 “Being a part of Bel Canto Singers allows me to recharge my batteries and express my passion for singing classical music with like-minded people.
 We are producing exquisite harmonies under the masterful direction of Chloe, and I am excited to see what the future holds for our innovative group.”